adipolak/covid-19-e2e-big-data-ml-system/README.md

-# COVID-19 End to End Big Data and ML system
+# COVID-19 Data Analytics - End to End Big Data and ML system
 This is an example of how you can build your own Covid-19 End to End Big Data and ML- from ingesting stream to deploying ML model in production leveraging kafka, Apache Spark, Spark mllib and cloud services to build your system and produce machine learning model with big data.